crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed validation of ``GROUP BY`` expressions if an alias is used.
+The validation was by passed and resulted in an execution exception instead of an user friendly validation exception.

 - Fixed an issue that caused ``IS NULL`` and ``IS NOT NULL`` operators on columns of type ``OBJECT`` with the column policy ``IGNORED`` to match incorrect records.